-US stock indexes waver as banks fall
+S&P 500 dips, on pace for just its third loss in 3 weeks

-NEW YORK (AP) — U.S. stock indexes wavered in Monday morning trading, weighed down by losses for bank stocks.
+NEW YORK (AP) — U.S. stock indexes pulled back in Monday morning trading, and the S&P 500 was on track for just its third loss in the last three weeks, as falling bank stocks weighed on the market.

 Goldman Sachs dropped to one of the largest losses in the S&P 500 index after saying it’s off to a “muted start to the year,” though its earnings for the first quarter still beat analysts’ expectations.
 Citigroup also fell following its report, as banks lead off this quarter’s earnings season.